 Ficus trees like neutral pH soil conditions that are either slightly acidic or slightly alkaline.
-If the pH is far outside of this range, ficus trees may have trouble absorbing nutrients from the soil.
-If necessary, you can adjust the soil pH according to soil testing recommendations.
+If the pH falls far out of this range, ficus trees may have difficulty absorbing nutrients from the soil.
+If necessary, you can adjust the soil pH according to soil test recommendations.

 How can I make my ficus grow faster?

-To get the fast growth of a ficus tree, provide warm temperatures, sufficient water, sufficient light and space to grow.
+To maintain a ficus tree’s rapid growing nature, provide it with warm temperatures, adequate water, sufficient light and room to grow.
 House ficus plants can be maintained at their current size through potting techniques and root pruning.

-Yellowing your ficus leaves is another clear one Note Indicator of water stress.
-Ficus leaves can also turn yellow when humidity is low.
-If the soil feels damp, spray the foliage to increase the humidity around the plant.
-In winter, when the indoor air is rather dry, yellowed leaves are common for indoor ficus.
+Yellowing of your ficus leaves is another clear indicator of water stress.
+Ficus leaves may also turn yellow if the humidity is low.
+If the soil feels moist, mist the leaves to increase humidity around the plant.
+Yellowing leaves often occurs on indoor ficus during the winter when indoor air tends to be dry.

-- Search a node where a leaf/twig joins the stem/branch.
+- Locate a node where a leaf/twig joins the stem/branch.

-- Cut down at a slight angle in front of a node.
+- Cut on a slight downward slant before a node.

 - Cut close to the node without cutting into it.

-- Leave at least one node on this trunk/branch for new growth.
+- Leave at least one node for new growth on that stem/branch.

-- To remove a branch, cut it back just short of the trunk/branch and leave no knots .
+- To eliminate a branch, cut it back to just before the trunk/limb and do not leave any nodes.